pvnotpv/pvnotpv.github.io/_posts/2026-07-07-lighthouserpc.md

 pv@arch ~/lighthouse ((v2.0.0))>
 ```

-The thing is that by the time of writing this there is apparently not much articles nor even the eth2 book is not updated of the networking section but I guess that had been the best part about this
+The thing is that by the time of writing this, there are apparently not many articles, nor is even the Eth2 book updated on the networking section, but I guess that has been the best part about this.

-because I've been head deep on the code and figuring it out how it works under the hood and honestly suprised with the amount of progress I've made!
+Because I've been head-deep on the code and figuring out how it works under the hood, and honestly, I'm surprised with the amount of progress I've made!

-Now the networking specifications from ethererum with not much explanations might kinda seem insane at first but it's honestly just really simple
+Now the networking specifications from Ethereum with not much explanation might kind of seem insane at first, but it's honestly just really simple.

-Yes I'm talking about this: https://ethereum.github.io/consensus-specs/phase0/p2p-interface/
+Yes, I'm talking about this: <https://ethereum.github.io/consensus-specs/phase0/p2p-interface/>

-So before reading this make sure to have solid understanding of asynchronus rust, rust-libp2p and how gossipub works, because that is literally the whole thing about this codebase and if you have a strong understanding of that , the codebase is going to feel average for real!
+So before reading this, make sure to have a solid understanding of asynchronous Rust, Rust-libp2p, and how Gossipub works, because that is literally the whole thing about this codebase, and if you have a strong understanding of that, the codebase is going to feel average for real!

-Here's the explanation that could get you 100% understanding of the lighthouse phase0 rpc, I won't be going much into gossipsub and discovery , which is for another article.
+Here's the explanation that could get you 100% understanding of the lighthouse phase 0 RPC.
+I won't be going much into gossipsub and discovery, which is for another article.

-Let's perform a simple ping request and see the exact
+Let's perform a simple ping request and see the exact process

 (This is for the RPC behaviour implementation)